 The number of measuring cups and spoons in the average person's kitchen is indicative of how often volume is used when cooking.
 From the 1/4 cup of oil that is needed in a brownie recipe to the quart of chicken broth that is required for chicken noodle soup, volume is a measurement that is used in almost every recipe.

-Volume is used in most house cleaning chores.
-When washing clothes, you add a certain amount of laundry liquid to the washing machine.
-When using concentrated cleaning detergents, you add a specified amount of the cleaner to a specific amount of water.
-Many times you apply a certain volume of liquid to whatever you are cleaning.
+Volume is used in most house-cleaning chores.
+When washing clothes, you add a specific mount of laundry liquid to the washing machine based on the load or volume of the tub and the clothes being washed.
+When using concentrated cleaning detergents, you add a specified amount of the cleaner to a clearly defined amount of water.
+Many times you apply a fixed volume of liquid to whatever you are cleaning.

-The volume of water is considered regularly when someone's goal is water conservation.
+Water volume plays a huge part in water conservation.
 Water flow from a shower head is figured in gallons per minute.
-Indeed, if you take a 10-minute shower, you'll likely use about 40 gallons of water.
+If you take a 10-minute shower, you'll likely use about 40 gallons of water, unless you have a water-saving showerhead.
 Water flow from sprinklers and hoses to determine water usage and conservation in your yard is also figured in gallons per minutes.
 Both are volume measurements.

 Swimming Pools and Hot Tubs

 Once a pool or hot tub is filled with water, maintenance begins.
-Specific volumes of cleaners and chemicals are needed at specified intervals.
-When you drain the tub, you sometimes use a pipe cleaner for your plumbing system, for example 200 milliliters of the liquid.
+Detailed volumes of cleaners and chemicals are needed at critical intervals.
+The volume of chemicals, such as chlorine, are adjusted to the pool's capacity for water.